 The book should be seen as a rhetorical exercise.
 Indeed, it is the core of MMT that appears as merely a rhetorical exercise.
 As such it is interesting, but not a theory in any meaningful sense I can make of the word.
 The T in MMT is more like a collection of interrelated statements floating in fluid arguments.
 Never is its logical structure expressed in a direct, clear way, from head to toe.

-Our contention is that a large discretionary injection of “free money” into the channels of Demand – whether by the Fed or the Treasury – rather than as “money justified” through the channels into productive supply, (S’-s’O’) and (S”-s”O”), is intrinsically inflationary.
-New money channeled into either the market for secondary financial assets or into the market for basic products, without the money being “justified” by productive output, is dangerously inflationary.
+Our contention is that a large discretionary injection of “free money” into the channels of Demand – whether by the Fed or the Treasury – rather than as “money justified” through the channels into productive supply, [(S’-s’O’) and (S”-s”O”)], is intrinsically inflationary.
+New money channeled into either the market for secondary financial assets or into the market for basic products, without that money being “justified” by productive output, is dangerously inflationary.
 (Continue reading)

 Preliminary note: In this section we are addressing the proper understanding and management of the economic process in normal, non-pandemic times.
 We affirm that the current pandemic calls for extraordinary measures.